Personal statement tutoring

 Mathematics

-How to write a strong mathematics personal statement for UK universities.
-What maths tutors look for, STEP and TMUA preparation context, and how to convey genuine mathematical passion.
+How to write a Mathematics personal statement for UK universities.
+What admissions tutors look for, STEP and MAT context, and how to structure it.

 Read the Mathematics guide